-In 1993, Studenten voor Morgen has been the association committed to making higher education more sustainable.
+Since 1993, Studenten voor Morgen has been the association committed to making higher education more sustainable.
 A lot has now been achieved.
 The organization has changed a number of times, and so has the way of working.
 Studenten voor Morgen was founded in 1993 by student environmental organizations from different cities.
 The association was called LHUMP.
-From 1994 to 1997 LHUMP was the student platform of JMA (Jongeren Milieu Actief / Youth Environment Active).
-In 1997 LHUMP became an independent organisation: an official association with local environmental platforms as members.
-In 1998 the network DHO (Duurzaam Hoger Onderwijs / Sustainable Higher Education) was originated from LHUMP, which later grew into a professional organisation.
-On the 27th of November 2008, LHUMP changed its name to Morgen and later this was changed to Studenten voor Morgen.
+From 1994 to 1997 it was the student department of Jongeren Milieu Actief (JMA).
+In 1997 LHUMP became an independent organization, an official association with local environmental platforms as members.
+In 1998, the Sustainable Higher Education (DHO) network arose from the LHUMP, which later grew into a professional organization.
+On November 27, 2008, the organization changed its name to Morgen and later this was changed to Studenten voor Morgen.